One dead, two critical in Guelph, Ont., area crash

 Provincial police say one person is dead and two others are being treated for life-threatening injuries after a two vehicle collision Saturday evening in the Guelph, Ont., area.

-They say the crash occurred near the community of Rockland, Ont., just east of Guelph, around 8:30 p.m.
+They say the crash occurred near the community of Rockwood, Ont., just east of Guelph, around 8:30 p.m.

 Investigators say a passenger in one of the vehicles died at the scene, while the driver of the vehicle and another passenger were critically injured.